Rapheta/Admin-Dashboard-Example-React/README.md

 # Admin-Dashboard-Example-React
-This is an admin dashboard example developed in React and Hooks.
+This is an admin dashboard example designed and developed using React and Hooks.

 <img src="https://github.com/Rapheta/Admin-Dashboard-Example-React/blob/main/images/001.png" width="100%"/>